Table of contents

 4. What documents do i need when buying a property in mallorca?

-To be able to buy a property in Spain, a tax identification number, NIE, is required.
+To be able to buy a property in Spain, a tax identification number, or Spanish NIE number, is required.
 It is also advisable to set up a bank account in Mallorca, where you can transfer the purchase monies to before the signing of the public deeds of purchase.

 5. How much deposit do i need to buy a house in mallorca?